JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ### Constructing Column by Column
-It is also possible to construct a `DataFrame` one column at a time.
+It is possible to construct a `DataFrame` one column at a time.

 ```jldoctest dataframe
 julia> df = DataFrame()